Disney Channel (Latin America): Former programming blocks

 Wonderful World of Disney was the block after the Zapping Zone where different Walt Disney Pictures were aired.
 The block aired on weekdays.
 The early-afternoon weekday film block is named Cool After School.
 On weekends it is replaced with a Disney Cinemagic block.
 Movies were occasionally aired on Disney Junior.

 It was followed by another film block, but this one airs Disney Channel Original Movies.
 It aired on Thursdays, Fridays, and Saturdays after Zapping Zone and sometimes any other weekday after The Wonderful World of Disney.
-Some of the films premiered on Rede Telecine or HBO Family before they premiered here.
+Some of the films premiered on HBO Family before they premiered here.
 The highest-rated film in this block was High School Musical 2, with 3.3 million viewers.

-As of 1 October 2020, all films from Walt Disney Studios Motion Pictures library were removed permanently from the Disney Channels programming due the launch of Disney+ in Latin America on 17 November 2020.